 Baked beans are a great source of protein and fibre and if you make them yourself, then you can make sure they aren't loaded with salt and sugar like the tinned ones can be.
 Beans are also a good source of vitamin B and folic acid.

-You sure can, and they make a great batch cook dish.
+Yes, you can store them in the freezer, and they make a great batch cook dish.
 Just allow them to fully cool and then freeze them flat in zip lock bags.
 You can also keep them in the fridge for 4-5 days in an air-tight container.

 To reheat them, just make sure they are fully defrosted and then gently heat them in a pan.